helmedeiros/blog/content/en/posts/2011-04-18-stefanini-open-talks-afinando-sua-equipe-com-songdoro.md

 seo_noindex: null
 idptt_tweeted: null
 categories:
   - Events
   - Agile
 tags:
   - Open Talks
   - Pomodoro
   - Songdoro
   - Stefanini
-subtitle: Experiences and learnings from technology events
+subtitle: Tune your team's productivity with Songdoro—blend Pomodoro technique with power songs to create musical focus blocks that energize collaboration and boost flow states
 ---

 This Monday, April 18th, I had the pleasure of participating in another edition of Stefanini Open Talks, continuing the [brown bag tradition][1] that's been growing every month.
 This time, my presentation focused on a concept I've been developing for a while — combining focus, productive cycles, and **music**.